-OING ABROAD; or, Glimpses of Art and By NONA Character in France and Italy.
+OING ABROAD; or, Glimpses of Art and Character in France and Italy.
+By NONA BELLAIRS.

-BELLAIRS.

-The first Edition of this Work being insufficient for the first Edition is in active preparation, and the demand, a Second Edition is in active preparation, and will be ready next week.
+The first Edition of this Work being insufficient for the demand, a Second Edition is in active preparation, and will be ready next week.

 CHARLES J. SKEET, 10, King William-street, Charing-cross.